-From revision 1553 it is possible to create or use a remote SDR server using the "SPY SERVER" tool.
-This allows you to connect via internet many "clients" to the same AirSpy or RTL-SDR device even in a Raspberry Pi, Odroid, or Linux environment.
+even in a Raspberry Pi, Odroid, or Linux environment.
 Or create a local network with your own SDRs remotely located in the attic and connected wirelessly to your computer throughout the house.
 When only one user is connected, full control (frequency, RF gain) is allowed, while when several clients are connected, frequency and RF gain are blocked.

-To use a Spy Server you only need to select the "Spy Server Network" item in the Source panel.
-Click on the highlighted "Browse Spy Server Network" button, this will open an internet page where you can see the various active clients (those with green icons) in HF and V/UHF.
+To use a Spy Server simply select the "AIRSPY Server Network" item in the Source panel.
+Click on the yellow highlighted button of the "Browse Spy Server Network", an internet page will open where you can see the various servers present: the active ones are highlighted with the green icon.